openXC7/xc7k325t-picosoc-nextpnr/README.md

 Instructions for building are identical to: https://github.com/kintex-chatter/xc7k325t-blinky-nextpnr/#readme

-Baudrate to connect to the UART: 227894
+Baudrate to connect to the UART: 227894 (QMTech board)